 The new version of Hancitor is just another phase on the evolution of downloaders from a simple “check-updates-download-execute” loop to a complex and more advanced malware.
 In this example we had the chance to observe the full chain from a phishing email to a Trojan:

 This complex mechanism is a result of the current security products landscape – each evasive maneuver is tweaked to avoid a specific class of products.
-Minerva's Environment Simulation Technology (EST), preventing any damage by this and other malware attack by exploiting malware evasive nature against it self.
+Minerva Anti-Evasion Platform, preventing any damage by this and other malware attack by exploiting malware evasive nature against it self.